LucasIsasmendi/portfolio/book-summaries.md

 - You are not to blame for the voices of Resistance you hear in your head.
 - Our greatest fear is fear of success
 - When we experience panic, it means that we’re about to cross a threshold.
 We’re poised on the doorstep of a higher plane.

+## Drive by Daniel H. Pink
+> The Surprising Truth About What Motivates Us

+### 3 Sentences
+The carrot and stick approach to motivation is flawed.

+### 5 Ideas
+1. extrinsic rewards can be effective for algorithmic tasks
+2. We have three innate psychological needs—competence, autonomy, and relatedness.
+3. The new approach to motivation has three essential elements: (1) Autonomy—the desire to direct our own lives; (2) Mastery—the urge to get better and better at something that matters; and (3) Purpose—the yearning to do what we do in the service of something larger than ourselves.

+### Summary
+- When money is used as an external reward for some activity, the subjects lose intrinsic interest for the activity.
+- Rewards, by their very nature, narrow our focus.
+That’s helpful when there’s a clear path to a solution.
+They help us stare ahead and race faster.
+But “if-then” motivators are terrible for challenges like the candle problem.
+As this experiment shows, the rewards narrowed people’s focus and blinkered the wide view that might have allowed them to see new uses for old objects.

 # 5. Philosophy
 ## A Manual For Living by Epictetus